FluffyFoxUwU/FluffyGC/docs/mods.rst

    void fh_disable_mod(enum fh_mod mod)

-Disable the corresponding ``mod`` to prevent being used on new heap creation
+Disable the corresponding ``mod`` to prevent being used on new heap creation.
+Shall be no-op if mod wasn't enable or unknown mod

 Since
 =====